FIND AFFORDABLE SCHOOLS

 To become a physician assistant in Virginia or anywhere else in the country, apart from gaining stellar professional training, you must carry a compassionate attitude and be committed to holistic patient care across all types of communities.
 Emory & Henry College’s PA program can be a good option to acquire relevant professional skills in evidence-based medicine, leadership, and primary care.
 Here, with an emphasis on rural primary care, the college strives to impart an education that not only helps you develop into a competent PA but also as a better being.
 Its student-centric approach and small-sized classes make learning effective so that when you leave the college, you are equipped with the tools to excel as a primary care provider.
 The college complements clinical training with didactic courses, starting with clinical experiences as early as in the second semester.
 Its new facility, comprising a 10-room simulation suite, high fidelity manikins, patient exam rooms, and a cadaver lab exposes you to ample practice before you head straight into direct patient care.

-To graduate, you must complete a comprehensive 113 credit curriculum that takes 27 months to complete.
+Program Details: To graduate, you must complete a comprehensive 113 credit curriculum that takes 27 months to complete.
 The program is offered as full-time on-campus coursework and requires you to complete all the courses with a minimum grade of C. Divided into two phases, the first 14 months of this program mainly entail completing didactic courses in medical physiology, pharmacology, clinical medicine, behavioral medicine & psychiatry, and emergency medicine and advanced clinical & surgical procedures.
 Unlike other physician assistant programs in Virginia, here, you will start with patient care experiences right in this first phase of didactic courses.
 So, along with learning theoretical concepts, you will undergo clinical training in the lab and assist in treating patients at the college’s free clinic.
 This exposure can be rather helpful in understanding what to expect in the next phase of clinical rotations.
 During the following 13 months of clinical training, in addition to going through rotations at various sites, you also complete the remaining didactic courses, research, and summative evaluation.

 To be considered for this Master of Physician Assistant Studies program, the college requires you to fulfill various requirements.
 Some of these factors include a bachelor’s degree, completed pre-requisite coursework, a GRE score, direct patient-care experience, shadowing hours, and letters of reference.